- Open heart surgery refers to a wide range of procedures relating to urgent cardiovascular medical conditions.

 Heart disease is a leading cause of death in the United States.
-And open heart surgery has become common because of it.
-There have also been many medical advances in the area.
-While the term “open heart surgery” is somewhat vague and describes a range of procedures, most of these procedures result from an urgent medical condition.
-Some of them also result in complications as well as long post-surgery care and follow-up costs.
-Open heart surgery in the US can cost as much as $500,000 depending on the type of procedure.
-Fortunately Medicare can assist you with some of these costs.
+As a result, open-heart surgeries are becoming more and more common.
+While the term “open heart surgery” is vague and describes a range of procedures, most of these procedures result from an urgent medical condition.
+Some of them also result in complications and long post-surgery care and follow-up costs.
+Open heart surgery in the U.S. can cost as much as $500,000 depending on the type of procedure.
+At such a high price point, you’re probably wondering: does Medicare cover open-heart surgery?

+Fortunately, Medicare can assist you with some of these costs.
 While most Medicare literature doesn’t specify open heart surgery as a covered procedure, the US government’s health care program “covers many medically necessary surgical procedures.”
 The phrase “medically necessary” is key.
 Medicare will generally provide assistance with a wide range of conditions and procedures if your doctor can make the case that they are medically necessary for your survival or continued health.

 Open heart surgery typically falls under the “medically necessary” category because it’s doubtful that doctors would recommend a procedure that involves opening the heart and operating on its internal structures if it were not vital to the patient’s continued health.

-How much will Medicare pay?
+How much of open-heart surgery will Medicare cover?

 It is difficult to know exactly how much Medicare will pay for your open heart surgery.
 Procedures vary in cost and complexity relative to your individual needs.
-Original Medicare Part A usually covers hospital-related expenses, which you will surely incur for a complex inpatient procedure like open heart surgery.
-You should examine your Medicare statements or contact Medicare directly to see how much your Part A deductible is and how much, if any of it, you have already paid during the year that you will have open heart surgery.
+Original Medicare Part A usually covers hospital-related expenses, which you will surely incur for a complex inpatient procedure like open-heart surgery.
+You should examine your Medicare statements or contact Medicare directly to see how much your Part A deductible is and how much, if any of it, you have already paid during the year that you will have open-heart surgery.
 Once you pay the full deductible, Medicare will begin covering the rest of your expenses.